davekinkead/thesis/paper.coffee.md

           [@schools[1], @schools[0]]

-And then reset a percentage of each school and re-enroll selectively as needed.
+And then reset a percentage of each school and re-enrol selectively as needed.

       @students.map (student) =>